KellyMahan/memcachedb-client/README.txt

 == Using memcache-client with Rails

-There's no need to use memcache-client directly from Rails.
+There's no need to use memcache-client in a Rails application.
 Rails 2.1+ includes a basic caching library which can be used with memcached.
 See ActiveSupport::Cache::Store for more details.

 == Questions?

-memcache-client is maintained by Mike Perham.
+memcache-client is maintained by Mike Perham and was originally written by Bob Cottrell, Eric Hodel and the seattle.rb crew.

 Email: mperham@gmail.com
 Twitter: mperham